-Content ID Defined in Chapter 5 of the Introduction and Common Cryptographic Elements book Default URL A URL provided by AACS LA to be used for locating a Managed Copy Server for media which does not contain a valid Managed Copy URL.
+Client-side Binding In a transaction using Client-side Binding, the MCM will contain the cryptographic keys to rebind the content to the destination (MCOT).
+Content ID Defined in Chapter 5 of the Introduction and Common Cryptographic Elements book Content Certificate ID The concatenation of the Applicant ID and the Content Sequence Number as defined in Section 2.4.
+The Content Certificate ID is a 6-byte value.
+Default URL A URL provided by AACS LA to be used for locating a Managed Copy Server for media which does not contain a valid Managed Copy URL.
 The Default URL is embedded into Managed Copy Machines for this purpose.
 The actual Default URL to be embedded into a Managed Copy Machine is available on the AACS LA website.
 NOTE to Adopters: It may be advisable to support the ability to update the embedded URL in the Managed Copy Machine.
-Managed Copy Output To echnology or (MCOT) As defined in the Compliance Rules Managed Copy Machine or (MCM) is the consumer software or hardware which performs a Managed Copy.
-It may be tied to a Licensed Player, or it may exist as a standalone application - e.g. as part of a home media server Managed Copy Server or (MCS) is the remote computer that provide authorization to MCM's to make a Managed Copy.
-The appropriate MCS for a particular Title will be identified by an URL that will be contained on the media to be copied Managed Copy Unit or (MCU) is a particular offer that is made available as a part of the offers retrieved from the MCS or which reside on the media PMSN Defined in Chapter 5 of the Introduction and Common Cryptographic Elements book as the Pre-recorded Media Serial Number Serial Number This is a string provided to the managed copy server to identify the particular disc being copied.
-If the disc includes one, this is the PMSN.
-Otherwise, it is a human readable equivalent to a PMSN, entered by the User.
+Note that the Default URL stored in the MCM identifies the Default Managed Copy Server Format Specific Applicat ion Refers to an application type specific to a format supported by this specification (i.e., HDEX or BD-J).
+Managed Copy Output T echnology or (MCOT) As defined in the Compliance Rules Managed Copy Machine or (MCM) is the consumer software or hardware which performs a Managed Copy.
+It is either tied to a Licensed Player, or it exists as a stand- alone application - e.g. as part of a home media server Managed Copy Server or (MCS) is the remote computer that provides authorization to MCM's to make Managed Copies.
+The appropriate MCS for a particular Title will be identified by a URL that will be contained on the media to be copied.
+Note that the "default" Managed Copy Server is the server instance operated on behalf of AACS LA.